-To the tune of some 13 million Euro, a lively 12.5 km stretch of river meadows is to be reestablished in the lower reaches of the river between Traismauer and Zwentendorf.
+To the tune of some 13 million euros, a lively 12.5 km stretch of river meadows is to be reestablished in the lower reaches of the river between Traismauer and Zwentendorf.
 Supported by the European Union, the Land of Lower Austria and further partners, this makes the renaturation project the largest in Austria at the present time.

 "VERBUND is highlighting its responsible role for Austria’s bodies of water by means of this investment, which is not giving us any kilowatt hours of additional production," says Ulrike Baumgartner-Gabitzer, the VERBUND board member in charge of hydropower.